platomav/BIOSUtilities/README.md

 * -h or --help : show help message and exit
 * -a or --advanced : extract in advanced user mode
+* -v or --verbose : show PFS structure information
+* -e or --auto-exit : skip press enter to exit prompts
+* -o or --output-dir : extract in given output directory
+* -i or --input-dir : extract from given input directory

 #### **Download**